 #36 Visa and MasterCard cards are accepted in many places, yet I wouldn’t rely on them completely.
 You’ll still find many guest houses/hostels, small restaurants, and shops that will only accept cash.

 To reduce the money we carry around, we always prefer to pay with a card.
 In Costa Rica, we were never asked an extra fee to pay with a card, which is nice!

 #37 Costa Rica translates to Rich Coast, but expensive coast would be a fit also… Costa Rica is probably the most expensive country in Central America and Latin America.
 We believe that

 During our stay in Costa Rica, we spent about 120 USD per day, meaning 60 per day per person (traveling as a couple).
 Remember, we are budget travelers staying in guesthouses/hostels and eating on Sodas.
 It’s probably possible to reduce this value on up to 5 to 10USD, but not more than that!
-As you can see, our Costa Rica travel costs is already way above average.
+As you can see, our Costa Rica travel costs are already way above average.

 #38 Despite being generally expensive, some things will weigh much more on your budget – tourist attractions and tours are extremely expensive.
 The simplest tour will cost 25-35 USD per person, while some other day tours go up to 100 – 150 USD per person.
 Entry tickets to the most famous attractions will cost 10 to 16 USD.

 Then comes the food, even in sodas, you’ll pay at least 5-6 USD per dish.
 Plus, in other restaurants, it’s impossible to eat for less than 10-15 USD per dish.
 While it’s easy to pay more than 20 USD… Furthermore, if you decide to cook yourself, you’ll see that things in supermarkets are expensive, even fresh and local ones.